«My opinion is that there are no mysteries in the case of the death of the Dyatlov group»

-- radiation was found on the clothes of tourists who worked in closed factories.
+- radiation was found on the clothes of hikers who worked in closed factories.
 That is, perhaps, they brought it to the pass from the factories.

 You can check the count on the spot

-- Tourists, unfortunately, died and die often.
+- Hikers, unfortunately, died and die often.
 But why such an interest in this story?

 - The whole problem lies in the fact that the investigator made a vague decision on the case with the formulation of elemental force.
 Intuitively, he was right, because it is an overwhelming natural force, but he did not have proof.
 Did not carry out the analysis.
 This is where so many versions came from and people are still puzzled over various theories.
 And the only most clear-cut version of the development of events is what I have outlined.
 Everything else is mystification.
 There were no traces of unauthorized persons at the scene of the incident, traces of fire, explosion - nothing like that was found.